-- Cover her up with a wide-brim hat and long sleeves and pants.
+- Cover them up with a wide-brim hat and long sleeves and pants.

 Behavior Questions You May Have

 - What happened to my sweet baby?
-Now she hits me and thinks it's funny!
+Now they hit me and think it's funny!

 - What's the best way to handle a tantrum?